Disease/Disorder

 Definition

-Musculoskeletal ultrasound (MSK US) involves the use of high-frequency (up to 17 MHz) sound waves to image and visualize bones, joints, tendons, muscles, bursae, ligaments, cartilage, nerves, fascia, and related soft tissue in the body for the purposes of diagnosing pathology or guiding real-time interventional procedures.1
+Musculoskeletal ultrasound (MSK US) involves the use of high-frequency (up to 17 MHz) sound waves to image bones, joints, tendons, muscles, bursae, ligaments, cartilage, nerves, fascia and related soft tissue in the body for the purposes of diagnosing pathology or guiding real-time interventional procedures.1

 Epidemiology including risk factors and primary prevention